homearanya/active-escapes/src/pages/tours/giants-cup-trail.md

     - heading: Day 2
       subHeading: 'Hike Day 1:  Sani Pass to Cobham Nature Reserve  (13km/ 5-6hr hike time)'
       description:
-        - After breakfast, you will be transported to the start of the trail, a few kms up the Sani Pass road.
+        - After breakfast, you will be transported to the start of the trail, a few km up the Sani Pass road.
 After crossing between the Mkomazana and Gxalingwa valleys, Ngwenya Pools makes an ideal refresher point, before the trail ascends gradually through attractive country into the Pholela valley.
 The suspension bridge marks the entry into Cobham reserve, from where you will be collected & transferred to your overnight stay.
         - 'Overnight: <strong>Farmstay/ Himeville Guesthouse </strong> (Breakfast, packed lunch & dinner)'
     - heading: Day 3
       subHeading: 'Hike Day 2: Cobham to Drak Gardens (18km/7-8hr)'
       description:
-        - After breakfast, you will transfer back to Cobham, and continue the trail which ascends the Siphongweni Ridge past Tortoise Rocks before traversing its southern flank and dropping down into the Mzimkulwana valley.
+        - After breakfast, you will transfer back to Cobham, and continue the trail.
+The trail ascends Siphongweni Ridge, past Tortoise Rocks, before traversing its southern flank and dropping down into the Mzimkulwana valley.
 Mzimkulwana Hut (normally the 2nd nights hut on the GC Trail) makes for a shady rest point, as from here it is a steady climb out of the valley, towards Little Bamboo Mountain.
-        - On the top of the ridge you will find a number of small ponds (tarns) where blue cranes frequent and the remains of a petrified forest can be found.
-The trail then follows the Killiecrankie stream down to the Drakensberg Gardens Valley where you will be picked up and taken to your next night’s guesthouse.
+        - On the top of the ridge you will find a number of small ponds (tarns) where blue cranes frequent, and the remains of a petrified forest.
+The trail then follows the beautiful Killiecrankie stream, down to Drakensberg Gardens Valley, where you will be collected and transferred to your next night’s guesthouse.
         - 'Overnight: <strong>Drak Gardens Rd - Guesthouse</strong> (Breakfast, packed lunch & dinner)'
     - heading: Day 4
       subHeading: 'Hike Day 3:  Castleburn to Drakensberg Gardens Hotel (10km/4hr)'
       description:
         - From Castleburn you will again pick up the marked Giants Cup Trail.
 The first half of the trail ascends the ridge to the west of Garden Castle mountain via the scenic but steep Black Eagle Pass which reaches an altitude of 1900 metres.
 Many pleasant vistas present themselves as you follow the contour path to the top of the Drakensberg Gardens hotel, at which point you will come down.
-        - '<strong>Return transfer to vehicles</strong>'
+        - '<strong>Return transfer to your vehicles</strong>'

   images:
     - src: ../../img/gallery/giants-gxalingene.jpg